A Simultaneous ECG-PCG Acquisition System with Real-Time Burst-Adaptive Noise Cancellation: Conclusion and Future Works

 We have proposed a portable device capable of simultaneous ECG and PCG acquisition with integrated real-time ANC.
-The system incorporates a novel real-time BA-NLMS algorithm that effectively handles non-stationary, burst-type noise, achieving an SNR improvement of 37.01 \!dB, while the real-time ECG filter achieved an SNR improvement of 30.32 \!dB on real-world hospital data, demonstrating the robustness of the proposed system.
-Future work will focus on (a) further improving the SNR performance of the prototype device, (b) implementing the denoising algorithms on the microcontroller for fully embedded operation, and (c) developing an ECG–PCG dataset recorded using the proposed device to support future diagnostic studies.
-Ultimately, this system has the potential to serve as a valuable tool for medical professionals to perform more reliable cardiac assessments in both clinical and low-resource environments, and expand affordable community screening for pre-existing heart diseases.
+The system incorporates a novel real-time BA-NLMS algorithm that effectively handles non-stationary, burst-type noise, achieving an average SNR improvement of 37.01~dB, while the real-time ECG filter achieved an average SNR improvement of 30.32~dB on a recorded clinical dataset, demonstrating the robustness of the proposed system, while also maintaining a lower complexity for potential embedded implementation.
+By providing a comprehensive, synchronized view of the heart's contractile function, the device empowers healthcare workers to immediately and reliably identify subtle murmurs, significantly enhancing diagnostic accuracy compared to traditional auscultation alone.
+Future works will focus on (a) further improving the SNR performance of the prototype device while evaluating in various hospital environments, (b) implementing the denoising algorithms on the microcontroller for fully embedded operation, and (c) developing an ECG-PCG dataset recorded using the proposed device to support future machine learning-based diagnostic studies.
+Ultimately, this system has the potential to be a valuable tool for enabling more reliable cardiac assessments in both clinical and low-resource environments, and expanding affordable community screening for pre-existing heart diseases.